codemonger-io/flechasdb/README.md

 You can find the complete example in [`examples/build-random`](./examples/build-random/) folder.

-FYI: It took a while on my machine (Apple M1 Pro, 32GB RAM).
+FYI: It took a while on my machine (Apple M1 Pro, 32GB RAM, 1TB SSD).
 ```
 prepared data in 0.9123601 s
 built database in 906.51526 s